Quickstart

 console.log(`My name is john_doe and this is my DID: "${uri}"`)

-Try executing it and check the result.
+Try running the code and check the result.

 Retrieve and Verify a Credential

-A KILT DID can expose services, which allow external resources to be linked to the DID.
-One type of external resource is represented by, you guessed it, KILT credentials!
-Therefore, let's see how we can retrieve the services of John Doe's DID and see if they link to any public credentials for us to query and verify.
+You can retrieve the services attached to John Doe's DID and see if they link to any public credentials to query and verify.

 const johnDoeDidDocument = await Kilt.Did.resolve(uri)